⚡ Key Finding (May 2026)

 Is Xero or QuickBooks cheaper for a 5-person team?

 Xero is cheaper for a 5-person team.
-QuickBooks Plus (the 5-user plan) costs $115/month.
+Post-May-2026, QuickBooks Plus (the 5-user plan) costs $110/month.
 Xero Established costs $90/month and includes unlimited users.
-Xero also includes multi-currency at that tier, which QuickBooks only offers at its $275/month Advanced plan.
-The savings are $25/month at 5 users and widen significantly for teams of 6 or more.
+Xero also includes multi-currency at that tier, which QuickBooks only offers at its $250/month Advanced plan.
+The savings are about $20/month at 5 users and widen sharply for teams of 6 or more.

 Does QuickBooks or Xero work better for UK businesses?